hlong24399/DiscordScrapingBot/README.md

 # DiscordScrapingBot
- This bot will scrape information about graphic cards and maybe other things.
+ This bot will scrape information about any things from Amazon and Newegg (Not worked if they add Capcha in the future)